 - Place dry quinoa into the jar of a high-speed blender or food processor.
 Blend on high speed until finely ground and powdery (alternatively, use 1 cup of quinoa flour).

 - Add almond milk, coconut sugar, eggs, vanilla extract, and salt.
 Blend again until smooth.
 The batter may be a tiny bit grainy, but should be fairly smooth.
 Let sit for 5-10 minutes as the quinoa absorbs the liquid.

 - To cook, heat a crepe pan or small non stick skillet (an 8-inch works well) over medium high heat.
-Add a small amount of coconut oil to the pan and gently tilt to allow the oil to cover the surface of the pan.
+Add a small amount of coconut oil to the pan and gently tilt to coat.
 Cook for 1-2 minutes, or until the crepe looks set, then carefully turn using a thin spatula.
 Cook for another 1-2 minutes, then transfer to a plate to keep warm.
 Repeat until all the batter has been used.
 Should yield 9-12 crepes.